EvictionLab/eviction-lab-website/content/updates/blog/legal-aid-under-threat/index.md

   scaleValueTemplate="{{value}}%"
   zeroPattern="true"
   valueFormat=".0f"
   captionAbove="This map shows how much of the funding for organizations comes from LSC.
-It’s important to note that this only includes institutions that are LSC grantees there are legal aid organizations across the country that choose to fund themselves independently." colors="#dfefed;#7bcac1;#2c897f"
+It’s important to note that this only includes institutions that are LSC grantees.
+There are legal aid organizations across the country that choose to fund themselves independently." colors="#dfefed;#7bcac1;#2c897f"
 %}}
 <style>